Time to chat about the types of electrical wiring in homes — or rather, the types of electrical wiring in most homes.

 With the advent of “smart” appliances, massive entertainment systems that require the internet, and other technological advances, residential homes have a wide range of wiring hidden behind the walls.

-In order for the house to have power, several circuits need to be completed.
+In order for the house to have power, several electrical circuits need to be completed.
 If you know where your electrical panel is, take a look at how many circuit breakers there are.
-Each breaker represents a part of your home that is receiving power, such as a master bedroom, family room, kitchen, and anywhere else that is getting electricity.
+Each breaker represents a part of your home that is receiving power, such as a master bedroom, family room, kitchen, and anywhere else that is receiving electricity.

 Essentially, a circuit is a loop that starts by sending electricity out to all of the outlets, light switches, and other fixtures for a given room.
 However, to complete the circuit, the flow of power needs to be brought back to the breaker.
 If the flow is interrupted, the entire circuit is shut down.